If you're a budding business owner, you may need an affordable payroll service, but is it wise to choose the cheapest one you can find?

 Editor's note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 How much does it cost to have a payroll service?

 There's a wide range of payroll service costs, depending on the features you need and the number of employees you have.
 Other factors that can affect the amount you pay include how many times your employees are paid, whether you pay by direct deposit, how many of your employees live out of state, and tax filing services.
 You can also buy a monthly subscription at a set rate or per payroll.
 The set rate is typically the payroll base cost plus the per-employee cost.
-In our testing to find the best online payroll services of 2020, we found base fees ranging from $29 to $150 and per-employee fees from $2 to $12.
+In our testing to find the best online payroll services, we found base fees ranging from $29 to $150 and per-employee fees from $2 to $12.